River Sections of Washington State

 Elwha River (Glines Canyon to Hwy 101)

-Tieton River (Rimrock to Windy Point) note: the Tieton is often touted as a "Class 4" run at the end of the season, but in actuality it nearly defines Class 3 continuous whitewater.
+Tieton River Rafting (Rimrock to Windy Point) note: the Tieton is often touted as a "Class 4" runs at the end of the season, but in actuality it nearly defines Class 3 continuous whitewater.
 With relatively warm water temperatures and easy access to a road for evacuations, the Tieton is a great choice for an intermediate whitewater run, and there is a reason it is so popular late in the year.
-It is rather wooded and brushy, so don't take it lightly..
+The Tieton River rafting experience can be difficult for beginners.
+The river itself is rather wooded and brushy, so don't take it lightly.
 Flip recoveries and rescues must be done in moving whitewater, so it's not the best beginner run.

 Middle fork "middle middle" Snoqualmie River (Concrete Bridge to Tanner) note: The Snoqualmie section which we run commercially is considered class 3-4 as a commercial section because when this river gets above 2500 cfs there is one must make class 4 type move in the rapid called House Rocks.
 Running this river at 1500 cfs can make it seem very tame and almost has a class 2 feel to it in places, but it's a tricky river with some rocks that could do some harm as well.
 This is one of the rivers with the most variance in difficulty.